 lives and works in Berlin, Germany

-Compressed into a ball, Siekmann’s animals were a play on the notion of so-called Horse and Sparrow economics or the Trickle-Down effect as formulated by Bernard de Mandeville in the early 18th century.
-He claimed that the affluence of a small social elite will gradually trickle down and have positive impact of the wellbeing of the poorer classes.
+Compressed into a ball, Siekmann’s animals played at the notion of so-called Horse and Sparrow economics or the Trickle-Down effect as formulated by Bernard de Mandeville in the early 18th century.
+He claimed that the affluence of a small social elite will gradually trickle down and have positive impacts on the wellbeing of the poorer classes.
 Or to stay with the horse metaphor, some of its dropped dung will occasionally bring benefit to the poor as foraged scraps of manure.
 Similar to the tradition of seeking a comprehensible sign system during the economic crisis of the 1920s, with the press container and the squashed-up mascots installed on the representative “Cour d’honneur” Siekmann invented a vivid image for these issues.2

 1 Andreas Siekmann, “Trickle Down.
 Der öffentliche Raum im Zeitalter seiner Privatisierung (Public Space in the Era of its Privatisation)”, in: Brigitte Franzen, Kasper König and Carina Plath (eds.), sculpture projects muenster 07, exhib. cat.
 LWL-Landesmuseum für Kunst und Kulturgeschichte, Münster, Cologne, 2007, p.
 232.

 2 Stephanie Szepanek in conversation with Andreas Siekmann, in: Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster, und Kunstakademie Münster (eds.), skulptur projekte münster 07.
 Vorspann, Cologne, 2007, pp. 114–125.